 (Statista)

 According to the gay marriage adoption statistics taken from the same survey in Singapore, more than half of the Christians and Muslims surveyed were against adoption in a gay household.
 In fact, 60.1% of Muslim respondents were against it.
-Meanwhile, 21.7% of the respondents who were not religious believed the same thing.

 (Statista)

-Further gay marriage statistics from a survey involving around 994 adult gay men in France found that only 7% of them intend on having kids within three years.
+A survey involving around 994 adult gay men in France found that only 7% of them intend on having kids within three years.
 Unfortunately, the head of the adoption service in northern France, Pascale Lemare, reported that homosexual couples are more likely to be left with children who are either “atypical” or ill.

 (Statista)

-According to same sex marriage statistics in the United States, 29.9% of lesbians and 13% of gay men already have children.
+The stats further show that 29.9% of lesbians and 13% of gay men already have children.
 Also, the same stats show that 11.8% of lesbians and 8.5% of gay men want to have kids.

 22. 76% of Polish survey respondents reject the possibility of granting gay couples the right to adopt kids.